Life on the Yukon River

 Meet the hall's

 Wayne and Scarlett Hall's interest in sled dogs sparked when a neighbor asked them to look after their dogs while out of town.
 Scarlett was immediately hooked, ironically it took some time for Wayne himself to jump on the back of the runners.
 Wayne's fascination with animals soon got the best of him and he hooked up a team for a test drive.
-From then on out, the Hall's took to the trail via dog teams.
+From then on out, the Hall's took to the trail via dog power.
 Wayne eventually ended up getting the racing itch and competed in the Yukon Quest three times.
 He was the first musher in history to complete the Yukon Quest 1,000 with all 14 dogs.
 The family has owned and operated their own tour company, Bush Alaska Expeditions, for many years.

 Born on a dogsled...